dxw/playbook/src/user-research/doing-research-safely.md

 This guidance explains how to identify and minimise potential risks.

-Note that this guidance applies to all dxw staff, dxw friends and partner staff doing research activities, like interviews, visits, surveys and tests.
+Note that this guidance applies to all dxw staff, dxw friends, and partner and client staff doing research activities, like interviews, visits, surveys and tests.

 ## Doing research safely during coronavirus